The

 collapse.
 Link writes that the above “disproportionate

-collapse mitigation methods
+collapse mitigation methods have

 material and lifesaving applications.”